 Study Procedure

-The participants were recruited via two main channels: 1) purposive sampling - through 2 community-based family counseling centers that assist family caregivers of individuals with mental health problems, includes FSU immigrants, and 2) snowball sampling - requesting names of potential participants from consumers, family caregivers, and mental health professionals.
-The integration of these sampling strategies enabled to recruit participants with different demographic characteristics in terms of gender, age, marital status, area of residence, socio-economic status, and help-seeking behaviors.
-The data were collected in Israel in 2015-2016 and the sampling was continued until the data saturation was achieved.
+The participants were recruited via two main channels: 1) purposive sampling through two community-based family counseling centers that assist family caregivers of individuals with mental health problems, including FSU immigrants and 2) snowball sampling, in which names of potential participants were requested from consumers, family caregivers, and mental health professionals.
+The integration of these sampling strategies enabled the recruitment of participants with varied demographic characteristics in regard to gender, age, marital status, area of residence, socioeconomic status, and help-seeking behaviors.
+The data were collected in Israel in 2015-2016 and sampling was continued until data saturation was achieved.

 The research instrument was an in-depth semi-structured interview (Patton, 2002).
 The first part of the interview focused on the spontaneous narrative of the participants (“Tell me the story of your family”).
 In the second part of the interview, more specific questions were asked, addressing various aspects of the participants’ experiences of illness and immigration as family caregivers, for example: “How did your life change after the onset of mental illness in the family?”; “How does the role of family caregiver affect your personal, social, and professional life?”; “Tell me about the changes that took place in the family after immigration.”; "How has coping with mental illness in the family affected your immigration experience?”.